 I was asked by an English friend nearly 6 years ago “if you got pregnant now, would you keep it?”
 I was 27 at the time, single, and had been in London less than 6 months, in a temporary job, and a stack of student debt after finishing my Masters the year before.
 And yet, I didn’t even think about options, I just tried to explain to her that growing up in Ireland, with a strong Catholic influence, that the “sanctity of life for the unborn child” is paramount.

 Even though I am not a practicing Catholic, even though my mother actually left the Church when I was 8 years old, partly due to their lack of compassion and support after my father’s premature death by suicide.
-Even though I chose not to do my Holy Confirmation at the age of 12 because I recognised their teachings were not aligned my view on the world.
+Even though I chose not to do my Confirmation at the age of 12 because I recognised their teachings were not aligned my view on the world.
 I didn’t truly see the influence of the Catholic Church until I left Ireland, moved to London, and lived in a city where Church and State were not intertwined.

 Looking back now I can see that sending a nun and a priest to teach Family Planning in schools does not make sense, and that showing impressionable young teenagers an ultrasound video of an abortion being performed is not actually education as much as it is conditioning.
 At University, being handed flyers with images of tiny growing foetuses, with scandalous statistics and statements all contributed to this deep sense of “knowing” the unborn’s right to life was sacred.
 But it was well known that, if worst came to worst, you could always “get the boat to England” or, now that we had the joys of low-fares airlines, you could just hop on Ryanair!
-So there was always a “choice”, but it wasn’t talked about, and that way we could stay lily-white and pure, and leave the mess to our godless neighbours across the water.
+So there was always a “choice”, as long as you could afford it, but it wasn’t talked about, and that way we could stay lily-white and pure, and leave the mess to our godless neighbours across the water.

 Over the 6 years I have lived in the UK, my perspective has broadened – through life experience, reading eye-opening feminist works, and hearing and seeing the stories of women who have actually lived (or died!) through the challenge of dealing with the question I was only asked in a hypothetical manner.
 I was still cautious about how I felt on the topic – I knew logically that I would never want someone to be forced to be pregnant and carry a child, especially if it put their physical or mental health at risk, but the idea of publicly supporting a woman’s right to choose felt alien to me.
 It felt like something “someone else” should take care of – that I didn’t need to get involved.